rishikesanr/Sports-Prediction-Analytics/README.md

 conda --version
 ```

-(-- Recommended: .env to be created for API credentials (Reddit,.etc).
+-- Recommended: .env to be created for API credentials (Reddit,.etc).
 Check docs for more information!
-(By default, a sample credential is set for initial usage, however it is strongly recommended to create your own Reddit API credential, and store it under ./scraping/.env)<br>
+(Although by **default**, a sample credential is set for initial usage, however it is strongly recommended to create your own Reddit API credential, and store it under ./scraping/.env)<br>

 Commands to setup